-Getting started with CleanMyDrive is as simple as opening up the app and clicking the symbol in the menu bar.
-Here all of your drives (both internal and external) will be displayed and you can see what your space is being used for and how much free space is left.
-Cleaning a drive is as simple as plugging it into your USB port and dragging the drive icon onto the CleanMyDrive app icon in the menu bar. (please note that internal drives can be monitored with CleanMyDrive but not Cleaned).
-For more info on how to clean your internal Mac hard drive click here.
+To get started with CleanMyDrive 2, just click on its icon in the menu bar and open the app.
+Here all of your drives (both internal and external) will be displayed, and you can see what your space is being used for and how much free space is left.
+Cleaning a drive is as simple as plugging it into your USB port, opening CleanMyDrive 2 from your menu bar, and hitting Clean next to that drive’s icon (please note that internal drives can be monitored with CleanMyDrive, but not cleaned).
+For more info on CleanMyMac, click here.

 CleanMyDrive only monitors the space on your removable drives and cleans them from service junk (such files as .DS_Store, .Spotlight, Thumbs.db, Resource forks and other useless system-generated data) and trashed files (files that are simply removed and appear in the drive's local Trash).
-That said, CleanMyDrive is completely safe to use.
+That means CleanMyDrive is completely safe to use.

 The Eject All command unmounts all of your mounted drives at once.
-If you close your MacBook or send your Mac into sleep mode after using the Eject All command, you will be able to eject any of your drives with the assurance that they won't be corrupted.
+If you close your MacBook or put your Mac into sleep mode after using the Eject All command, you will be able to eject any of your drives with the assurance that they won't be corrupted.

-CleanMyDrive can clean thumb drives and USB media storages.
-If you wish to clean hard drives as well, you should check out our all-in-one, Mac cleaning solution called
+CleanMyDrive can clean USB flash drives, SD cards, external hard drives.
+If you wish to clean internal drives as well, you should check out our all-in-one Mac cleaning app called CleanMyMac 3.

 CleanMyDrive shows your Time Machine drive in its main menu but does not clean it.
 This is due to the fact that cleaning your Time Machine drive may corrupt Time Machine backups located on the drive even if you aren't performing any actions with the backups.